ARO Muscelul Câmpulung: History

-The club was founded in 1947 as Muscelul Câmpulung and played for sixteen years in the Regional Championship.
-Muscelul, coached by Jean Lăpușneanu, promoted in Divizia C at the end of the 1962–63 season after finishing as runners-up in the Argeș Regional Championship.
+The club was later renamed Muscelul UMM Câmpulung following the renaming of Uzina Mecanică Muscel (lit.
+'Muscel Mechanical Plant'), and after a 4th-place finish in Series I of the 1961–62 season, Muscelul UMM, coached by Ion Lăpușneanu, earned promotion to Divizia C at the end of the 1962–63 season by finishing as runners-up in the Argeș Regional Championship.

-Muscelul finished last in the 1963–64 season, spared from relegation due to the expansion of the third division.
-Followed three more seasons in the third tier of Romanian football in which was ranked 9th in 1964–65 season, 7th in 1965–66 and 13th in 1966–67, thus relegating in the Regional Championship.
+In Divizia C, Muscelul finished last in the South Series of the 1963–64 season, but was spared from relegation due to the expansion of the third division.
+It then spent two consecutive seasons in the West Series of the third tier of Romanian football, finishing 9th in the 1964–65 season and 7th in the 1965–66 season, before competing in the South Series in the 1966–67 season, where it finished 13th and was relegated to the Regional Championship.